 11.26 You may withdraw your instructions for us to collect rent upon giving us 1 month's written notice.
-In the event that the tenant is still in residence, our charges will continue to be payable as if we were as per Clause 4.
+In the event that the tenant is still in residence, fees and charges will continue to be payable as if we were as per Clause 4.

-11.27 We may terminate our retainer immediately if you are in major breach of any of the terms contained in this Agreement or in the event that you do or do not do something which makes it impossible, impracticable or illegal to continue providing these services.
-In all other circumstances, we will give you one month’s written notice before terminating our retainer.
+11.27 We may terminate this agreement immediately if you are in major breach of any of the terms contained in this Agreement or in the event that you do or do not do something which makes it impossible, impracticable or illegal to continue providing these services.
+In all other circumstances, we will give you one month’s written notice before terminating our agreement.

-11.28 We reserve the rights to remove, reject, cancel, decline or block any user of our website at our sole discretion.
+11.28 We reserve the right to remove, reject, cancel, decline or block any user of our website at our sole discretion.

 11.29 We reserve the right to assign our rights and/or obligations under this agreement upon giving you written notice.

-Examples of fees: An initial tenancy term of 12 months with a 3 months renewal extension (total of 15 months) at £1000 per month.
-Our total fee for the entire period, deducted from the monthly rent received at 5% + VAT (6% inc VAT), would be £750+VAT (£900 inc VAT)
+In this example case, for an initial tenancy term of 12 months with a 3 months renewal extension (total of 15 months) at £1000 per month.
+The total fee for the entire period, deducted from the monthly rent received at 10% + VAT (12% inc VAT), would be £1500+VAT (£1800 inc VAT).

 PLEASE READ THE TERMS CAREFULLY BEFORE LISTING YOUR PROPERTY – When listing your property, you will are asked to confirm acceptance of these terms of business, and in doing so you confirm that you have read and understood the terms and conditions as set out in the above clauses of this agreement and agree to be bound by these.

 If you decide to cancel this contract during the Cancellation Period you must do so in writing by carrying out one of the actions below: